krauselab/krauselab/content/research/hematopoiesis.md

 +++

 Using state of the art approaches including CRISPR, genetic screens, and timelapse microscopy, the Krause Lab works to identify the molecular mechanisms that regulate hematopoiesis.
-One major focus is determining how progenitors pick with differentiated cell type to become – this is cell fate commitment.
-Cell fate decisions are regulated by differential transcription and epigenetics the cell cycle, in ways that are not yet understood, affects the decision of the bipotent megakaryocyte-erythrocyte progenitor (MEP) to pick the megakaryocytic versus erythroid lineage.
+One major focus is determining how progenitors pick which differentiated cell type to become – this is cell fate commitment.
+Cell fate decisions are regulated by differential transcription and epigenetics and the cell cycle, in ways that are not yet understood.
+These processes affects the decision of the bipotent megakaryocyte-erythrocyte progenitor (MEP) to pick the megakaryocytic versus erythroid lineage.

 {{< figure src="/img/research/hematopoiesis-inline.png" caption="CFU-Mk/E: Colonies derived from a single cell that differentiated down the megakaryocytic and erythroid lineages.
 Left: Immunofluorescence, Right: Immunohistochemistry.">}}